ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics

 \paragraph{Information recency analysis.} We examine whether relying on sources published after the distilled survey articles unfairly lowers Coverage \%.
 For each answer, we count the \% of cited sources that violate the instructed date cutoff (survey article publication year).
 Sources that violate the date cutoff make up $\sim$30\% of the citations (\Cref{fig:date-violations}), suggesting systems do not adhere to date cutoffs stated in instruction text.
 Despite high frequency of date violations, we observe that recent sources do not positively or negatively affect Coverage \% in aggregate: Coverage \% is on average $\pm1.3$\% relative to mean coverage when there are no date violations.
 While current effects of date violations are small, we recommend monitoring possible information recency biases in future evaluations.

 \paragraph{Leakage analysis.} By distilling rubrics from downloadable survey papers, systems may gain evaluation advantages when retrieving the same survey papers to generate answers, i.e., \textit{leakage}.
 To mitigate leakage from affecting evaluation, we restrict source papers from appearing in search retrievals in systems where appropriate control is possible.
-We additionally perform post-hoc leakage analysis, because many agentic systems do not have the option to restrict search retrieval for answer generation.
-Leakage is detected by checking whether the title of a survey paper appears in the reference section of the answer.\footnote{To address noise in paper titles, we lowercase text, remove special characters, and search for 6-gram matches.} We compare Coverage \% in subsets of answers where leakage is and is not detected for top-performing agentic systems in \Cref{table:agentic-leakage} and all systems in \Cref{table:agentic-leakage-full}.
+We additionally perform post-hoc leakage analysis, because many production systems do not have the option to restrict search retrieval for answer generation.
+Leakage is detected by checking whether the survey titles appears in the reference section of the answer.\footnote{To address noise in paper titles, we lowercase text, remove special characters, and search for 6-gram matches.} We compare Coverage \% in subsets of answers where leakage is and is not detected for top-performing production systems in \Cref{table:agentic-leakage} and all systems in \Cref{table:agentic-leakage-full}.

 Leakage advantages are small and inconsistent: in 13 systems exhibiting leakage, Coverage \% increased for answers with leakage in 8/13 systems, where Coverage \% actually decreased in the other 5/13 systems.
 In aggregate, we observe increases of $\sim$1.1\% when distilled surveys are retrieved to generate answers.
 These small differences assuage our concerns of leakage advantages in current systems, but evaluations of future systems should continue verifying that leakage advantages are minimal and restrict source surveys from search results whenever possible.